vivo-un/okpluto/README.md

 grunt
 ```

 Will open a DB connection, and compile and run the program.
 Can run grunt build to just compile.
+If you have a watch running and it errors out, you may need to run `killall node` before restarting

 ### Feature To Do List